microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 - Make sure [NPM 9.8.1](https://nodejs.org/en/download) or later is installed
 - Install [Angular CLI](https://angular.io/cli#installing-angular-cli) globally

-In the `/Challenge-00/` folder of the Resources.zip file, you will find sampe apps provides the initial hack environment you will work with in subsequent challenges.
+In the `/Challenge-00/` folder of the Resources.zip file, you will find sample apps provide the initial hack environment you will work with in subsequent challenges.

+The sample applications were developed using Typescript/Javascript.

+If you are more comfortable with Python, Java or C#, you may follow the examples to create equivalent apps using your programming language of choice.

+Azure OpenAI and its suite of sister Cognitive Services as well as frameworks such as Langchain have support for both Typescript and Python.

-You fill find the following folders:
+You fill find the following folders containing the sample front end and backend API application to help you get started:
 - ContosoAIAppsBackend (contains an Azure function app that provides capabilities of processing data and interacting with Cognitive Services like OpenAI and Azure Document Intelligence)
 - ContosoAIAppsFrontend (contains an Angular App that provides a user interface to some example virtual assistants)

+The apps also contain helper utilities, functions and tools to help you speed up development as well as hints to the challenges you will be taking on:

 ### Provisioning Azure Resources